IskandarAyuphan/psychological-aspects-and-bmi/questionnaire.md

 ### Patient Health Questionnaire-9 (PHQ-9)

 Over the **last 2 weeks**, how often have you been bothered by the following problems?

+Response scale:
-0 - Not at all
+0 - Not at all;
-1 - Several days
+1 - Several days;
-2 - More than half the days
+2 - More than half the days;
 3 - Nearly every day

 | Item Code | Question Item |